maxtyson123/MaxOS/README.md

 [![MaxOS][product-screenshot]](#)

-!-- CURRENTLY IMPLEMENTING 64BIT SUPPORT, OS IS IN A BROKEN STATE --!

 Max OS is a hobby operating system developed for the 64bit platform using C++ and Assembly.
 The project is currently in the early stages of development and is not yet ready for use.
 The project is being developed as a learning experience and is not intended to be used as a production operating system.